Affine Phase Retrieval via Second-Order Methods: Introduction

 \subsection{Contributions}

-Since the affine phase retrieval problem can be rewritten as a phase retrieval problem, all the algorithms used in phase retrieval can be used for affine phase retrieval.
-In particular, when $ \vb $ is a Gaussian random vector, the conclusions of most phase retrieval algorithms are also applicable to affine phase retrieval.
-By exploiting the linear observations, we give a second-order algorithm under complex measurements for affine phase retrieval problem.
-This is the first time a second-order algorithm has been proposed for affine phase retrieval.
-Our contributions are summarized as follows: This iterative algorithm can allow exact recovery of the signal under noiseless measurements.
-The sequence of iterates can quadratically converge to the exact solution, and there are no special requirements for initial value.
-Our contributions are summarized as follows: \begin{itemize} \item Based on solving (\ref{eq:affine_phase}), we develop an iterative algorithm to solve the affine phase retrieval problem. \item We prove that the algorithm can quadratically converge to the exact signal without any ambiguity. \item The algorithm converges for both real and complex observations and has no special requirements on initial point. \item The proof is given under the measurements following both the Gaussian model and the admissible CDPs model. \end{itemize} \begin{remark} In our algorithm, we use Newton method to solve (\ref{eq:affine_phase}).
-The same proof technique can also be used to prove the convergence of other second-order algorithms, such as the Gauss-Newton method. \end{remark}
+Since the affine phase retrieval problem can be reformulated as a standard phase retrieval problem, the existing algorithms designed for phase retrieval can be adapted to solve it.
+In particular, when $\vb$ is a Gaussian random vector, the theoretical guarantees of most phase retrieval algorithms can also be extended to affine phase retrieval.
+In this paper, we highlight the unique advantages of affine phase retrieval by developing second-order algorithms that are effective even in the complex domain, where traditional second-order methods for phase retrieval often fail due to non-convexity.
+This work represents the first instance of second-order algorithms being proposed for the affine phase retrieval problem.
+Our contributions are summarized as follows: \begin{itemize} \item We develop both Newton and Gauss-Newton iterative algorithms to solve the affine phase retrieval problem based on the optimization model (\ref{eq:affine_phase}). \item We prove that the Newton algorithm exhibits quadratic convergence to the true signal without ambiguity in complex domain.
+The same proof technique can be directly extended to establish the quadratic convergence of the Gauss-Newton method. \item The proposed algorithms are robust, requiring no specific conditions on the choice of the initial point, which significantly enhances their practical applicability. \item We provide a comprehensive convergence analysis under standard measurement models, including Gaussian (Definition \ref{gaussian}) and admissible coded diffraction patterns (Definition \ref{cdp}). \end{itemize}

+\begin{remark} While the theoretical analysis in this paper focuses on the Newton method, the same proof framework can be applied to establish the quadratic convergence of the Gauss-Newton method.
+This demonstrates the flexibility of our approach and its applicability to a broader class of second-order optimization algorithms within the context of affine phase retrieval. \end{remark}